redromnon/HeroicBashLauncher/README.md

 ## Usage

 ### Running the Program
-Execute the program by simply double-clicking the **HeroicBashLancher** executable.
+Execute the program by simply running the `setup.sh` script.
 You should be greeted by the _Process Finished_ dialog at the end.

 ### Running Games
-You can run your game by executing the game's launch script using the terminal like ```./RocketLeague.sh``` or using your preferred game launcher/manager, just point the executable path to the game's launch script.
+You can run your game by executing the game's launch script by double-clicking the game's launch scipt, using the terminal like ```./RocketLeague_Heroic.sh``` or using your preferred game launcher/manager just point the executable path to the game's launch script.
 Simple!

 **Don't copy or move the game files and launch scripts anywhere else, it won't work.**